amstevenson/ASSL-Pdf-Reader/README.md

 # Basic Android Template
 A basic android template.

-You can use this to start building a project from.
-However make sure to check the versions to ensure that nothing needs to be updated.
+This comes packaged with a local database that you can remodify (see https://developer.android.com/training/data-storage/room/index.html ).
+Some simple tests have been written for the one that I setup for the purpose of making sure that it works.
+You can open the application and run the tests to ensure that it has been setup correctly.

+This template also comes with a basic screen that has some buttons included on it alongside a navigation drawer.